johankn/filmrateren/Filmrateren/e2e/README.md

 # end-2-end testing with Playwright

 This folder contains end-to-end tests for our project using Playwright.
-Playwright provides good TypeScript support, making it a suitable choice for this TypeScript project.
+Playwright uses TypeScript as its default language, making it a suitable choice for our TypeScript project.

 ### Running the tests